azurecitadel/azurecitadel.github.io/labs/webapps.md

 git push azure master
 ```

-Refresh the web page and see if it has been changed
+Refresh the web page and confirm that it has been changed as expected.

 ### If you have time: